qgis/QGIS-Documentation/source/docs/user_manual/introduction/general_tools.rst

 Controlling Map Rendering
 -------------------------

-Map rendering can be controlled in the various ways, as described below.
+Map rendering can be controlled in various ways, as described below.

 .. _`label_suspendrender`: